Surcharging

 1. Navigate to the Customers section.

-2. Locate the specific customer for whom you want to disable surcharging.
+2. Locate the specific customer for whom you want to disable surcharging and click their name.

 3. Click on the gear icon associated with the customer.